decentraland/adr/docs/ADR-50-isolated-scenes.md

 - Once active, the dynamic loading of scenes should be halted, and recovered once we finish the isolated scene mode.
 - Isolated scenes can be started from builder in world, either from deployed scenes and from non-deployed scenes (without sceneId and using a manifest)
-- Isolated scenes can be started from scenes directly, to shut down the neighbouring scene loading.
+- Isolated scenes can be started from scenes directly, to shut down the neighboring scene loading.
 Useful in dungeons, closed buildings, etc.

 ## Status